 not bring any of these items to school.

 Students must cite the source for all the information they use and any help they receive (including photographic help).

-Projects are due no later than January 15, and judging will take place on January 19.
+Projects due dates will be announced.
 We will have a science fair viewing night to see all students' projects.

 For more information, please visit PfISD's Science Fair